agy/yuuup/README.md

-Still nothing to see here
+Still nothing to see here.